 In the end, the project aims to:

-secure instructor professional development by learning new reflective learning techniques;
+support instructor’s professional development through learning new reflective learning techniques;